 The toughest hike/climb that we have embarked on during our holiday was up the grand piton.
 The first part consisted of steps that made it easy-ish, the last part, however, was a bit more arduous.
 Once up on the top, the smaller piton sat in the distance and it was all worth it!

 The hotel is not far from the colourful fishing village, Soufriere, the former capital of St. Lucia, founded by the French in the 18th century.

 The people of Soufriere were very friendly and outgoing like the school children above.
 Many of them work in the cocoa or tourist industry.

 had incredible views of small little islands and the ocean,

 saw different birds like the little hummingbird (right picture above) and flowers in different shapes and colours.

 We also had the opportunity to look at some of the other hotels on the west coast while we had the car and found The Body Holiday Resort.
-We did get a small tour and were very impressed by what was on offer -healthy meals, sport activities, nutritional advice – all that is needed for the health conscious traveler.
-Definitely my pick for next time to combine beach holiday with chocolate indulgence.
+We did get a small tour and were very impressed by what was on offer -healthy meals, sports activities, nutritional advice – all that is needed for the health-conscious traveller.
+Definitely my pick for next time to combine a beach holiday with chocolate indulgence.
 Probably some indulgence first and then we can work it off at The Body Holiday.

 We definitely feel obliged to come back to St. Lucia one day to see how our two cocoa plants are doing on the plantation – life can be so cruel …